pingcap/docs/dev/how-to/troubleshoot/tidb-lightning.md

     * `AUTO_INCREMENT` columns need to be positive, and do not contain the value "0".
     * The UNIQUE and PRIMARY KEYs must have no duplicated entries.

-4. If TiDB Lightning has failed before and not properly restarted, a checksum mismatch may happen due to data being out-of-sync.
+4. If TiDB Lightning has failed before and was not properly restarted, a checksum mismatch may happen due to data being out-of-sync.

 **Solutions**: